ZerojumpLine/Robust-Skin-Lesion-Classification/README.md

 ## Prepare datasets

-Please refer to the instruciton in `/skinlesiondatasets` to prepare the datasets.
+Please refer to the instructions in `/skinlesiondatasets` to prepare the datasets.

 ## Training Neural Networks